Reviewable/Reviewable/docs/repositories.md

       // e.g., numFilesReviewedByAtLeast[2] is the number of file reviewed by at least 2 people },
   pullRequest: {
+    number: 44,
+    target: {owner: 'pkaminski', repo: 'sample', branch: 'work'},
+    source: {owner: 'pkaminski', repo: 'sample', branch: 'pkaminski-patch-9'}
+    title: 'Work work work',
+    body: 'There is so much work to be done, and this PR does it all.',
     author: {username: 'pkaminski'},
     assignees: [
       // A user is participating iff they commented or reviewed a file.